Daughter of Australian businessman named as one of the victims in Sydney attack

 New South Wales Police confirmed a fourth victim in 47-year-old Jade Young, who worked as an architect in Sydney.

+Ms Darchia described herself as an artist on her LinkedIn profile, which stated she worked in the Georgian capital of Tbilisi from 2003 to 2013 as a designer.

+She then spent three years studying at Sydney’s City East Community College in Bondi Junction from 2013.

-Police said the other two victims are from overseas with no family in Australia.
-Police said they are attempting to contact their families.
+Police said the remaining victim is from overseas with no family in Australia, adding that they are attempting to contact their family.

 Flowers have been laid by members of the public in Sydney, paying tribute to those who were killed, injured and affected by the attack.